kupferwerk/swift-style-guide/SPACING.md

 }
 ```

-_Exception:_ `switch` statements with a low number of cases and only one line of code pre case may be concentrated.
+__Exception:__ `switch` statements with a low number of cases and only one line of code per case may be concentrated.
 ```swift
 switch self {
 case .production: